exoplatform/exo-documentation/docs/Administration.rst

 In this window, you can make changes on fields in the various tabs, except the Portal Name field in the Portal Settings tab.

-.. note:: For more details on these fields, refer to the `Creating a new site <CreatingNewSite>` section.
+.. note:: For more details on these fields, refer to the :ref:`Creating a new site <CreatingNewSite>` section.

 .. _ManagingSites.SelectSkin: